obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 ### Tags

+{: .released }
-> Introduced in Tasks 1.6.0.
+Introduced in Tasks 1.6.0.

 - `tags (include|do not include) <tag>` _or_
 - `tag (includes|does not include) <tag>`